Safely add to a variable

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

-The atomic_add() function is a thread-safe way of doing an (*loc) += incr operation, even in a symmetric-multiprocessing system.
+The atomic_add() function is a thread-safe way of doing an (*loc) += incr operation.

 To safely increment a counter shared between multiple threads: